jimbaker/js-on-js/talk.md

 % Jim Baker
 % jim.baker@{python.org, rackspace.com}

+besides being much shorter?
+differences - emphasis on FP, math formalism, use of Scala similarities - recursion, unit tests possible relevance

 # Overview

+* Basics of syntax, semantics and applying to JavaScript
-* Exploration in the console, using Node 5
+* Exploration in JS console, using Node 5 - mostly syntax and how to parse
+* Unit tests for the (TDD) win!
+* Corresponding interpreter implementing JS semantics
+* Implement numeric ops, conditionals, assignment, function definition, and recursive call support in 135 LOC

 # About me

-* Architect at Rackspace
+* Architect at Rackspace, focused on overall platform
-* Lecturer in CS, CU Boulder
+* Lecturer in CS, CU Boulder teaching CSCI 3155
-* Languages I tend to use: Python, Java, Scala, JavaScript
+* Languages I often use: Python, Java, Scala, JavaScript, ...
+* But really just a languages geek!
 * Core developer of Jython
 * Co-author of *Definitive Guide to Jython* from Apress
 * Previous jobs include Canonical (worked on Ubuntu Server), Sauce Labs